ErpNetDocs/webclient/introduction/my-apps/index.md

 # Widgets

-A specific feature of each My App is that it can be visualized not only independently, as given above, but also in its own [panel](../terms.md#panel).
+A specific feature of each "My app" is that it can be visualized not only independently, as given above, but also in its own [panel](../terms.md).

 > [!NOTE]
 > Panels that host My apps are called widget panels or simply widgets.

 So what do you think you can do with widget panels?
 You can visualize them **anywhere**.
 Yes, literally everywhere.
 In any form in @@webclient.
-What's more, they are smart - ie. they take into account the context in which they are displayed and show only relevant content.
+What's more, they are smart - i.e. they take into account the context in which they are displayed and show only relevant content.

-See, for example, My Tiles.
+See, for example, [My Tiles](./tiles.md).
 How much information it displays in its main screen:

 ![My apps - Tiles](./pictures/my-apps-no-context.png "My apps - Tiles")